casper-schutte/fantastic-lamp/README.md

 the system configuration that has been confirmed to run this pipeline correctly, please refer to the "Test.yml" file in the /workflows directory.

+## Verification and testing:
+The following files are strictly necessary:
+- DesignLibraryDetails_ODD126.withEditWindow.csv
+- Data_names.txt
+- environment.yaml
+- ref_and_mt.fna
+- simple_test.fastq.gz

+Copy the following scripts into the data folder:
+- find_coverage.sh
+- compare_coverage_read_info.py

+ODD126_augmented_CB39.fasta is not strictly necessary, but there will be an error message if the pipeline does not find it.
+However, the pipeline will still run correctly, as this test does not include reads from a vector plasmid sequence.

+The pipeline needs to be run with Conda
+Install deps:
+conda env update --file environment.yaml

+Run pipeline: (Use this exact command) conda run -n fantastic-lamp bash find_coverage.sh

 ## Descriptions of steps and files used by the pipeline: